Orange Ginger Halibut with Mango Salsa

-My favorite dinner this week was this one pan orange ginger halibut with mango salsa.
+My favorite dinner this week was this orange ginger halibut with mango salsa.
 This recipe brought a little bit of sunshine into my kitchen, with a variety of fruits and veggies in every bite.
 I think you’re going to want to add it to your weekly dinner rotation after you try it.
 And I recommend making this as soon as possible to usher in the spring vibes because I’m done with winter!
+You can easily swap the halibut for any white fish of choice, like cod or haddock.
+Whatever you can find or have on hand!

 If you try out this recipe, I want to know!
 Leave a comment with a star rating below if you love it.
 You can also snap a photo & tag @jenneatsgoood on INSTAGRAM.
 Your reviews help support this blog and make it possible for me to continue to create healthier recipes!